aantunes123/AircraftDesign/README.md

 ### DEPENDENCIES

-AeroITa relies on a variety of libraries and code made available by other authors.
-If you are an AeroITa user, you probably don't need to worry about this.
+AircraftDesign relies on a variety of libraries and code made available by other authors.
+If you are an AircraftDesign user, you probably don't need to worry about this.
 Take this section as informational, providing credit where due.

 ##### Installed by the developer.